-Before we get to the new logo, let’s honor the old one:
+Before we get to the new logo, let’s honor the previous one:

-With an outline of the distinctive steeple – a steeple that reaches high above the church and can be seen from around the neighborhood, it defined the church in an age when buildings were distinctive features of the church.
+With an outline of the distinctive steeple – a steeple that reaches high above the church and can be seen from around the neighborhood, it defined the church in an age when buildings were distinctive features of the church and communities.

 As we approached making the new website, and bringing it up to date in a number of ways, we thought about ways the church continues to define itself in a changing world – what kind of message did we want to convey to those who see it?
 If we don’t want to be defined by a building any more, per se, what does define us?